LukasL97/scala-macros-example/article.md

 ## Conclusion

-Using the caching example, we have seen how macro annotations can be used in both Scala 2 to generate code at compile time.
+Using the caching example, we have seen how macro annotations can be used in Scala 2 to generate code at compile time.
 The `cached` annotation can be reused and is independent of the signature of the method it is applied to.
-Also, we bypass the overhead of defining a cache for every method whose return values we want to cache, by generating it as new definition for every annotated method.
+Also, we bypass the overhead of defining a cache for every method whose return values we want to cache, by generating it as a new definition for every annotated method.

-While macro annotations provide an interesting way to use metaprogramming in Scala, they also are somewhat clumsy to use in practice, especially with regard to IDE support, which is not always working properly.
+While macro annotations provide an interesting way to use metaprogramming in Scala, they are also somewhat clumsy to use in practice, especially with regard to IDE support, which is not always working properly.
 Taking IntelliJ IDEA using the Scala plugin as an example, the IDE is often unable to infer the type of calls to the reflection API properly.